 Element Title C.1 A description of the type and class of securities being offered and/or admitted to trading, including any security identification number The Certificates described in this summary are financial instruments which may be issued under the Certificates Programme.
-The Certificates are open ended investment instruments without a fixed maturity or expiration date and are designated "Best Certificates" for the purpose of the Programme, which can be exercised by the Certificateholder.
+The Certificates are open ended investment instruments without a fixed maturity or expiration date and are designated "Open Ended Certificates" for the purpose of the Programme, which can be exercised by the Certificateholder.
 The Certificates can be terminated by the Issuer and may automatically terminate if the Underlying (as defined below) reaches a pre-determined level (a "Stop Loss Event").
-The Certificates are Short Certificates (as defined below).
-Series Number: 46098 Tranche Number: 1 Aggregate Nominal Amount: (i) Series: 2000000 (ii) Tranche: 1 ISIN Code: NL0012472690 Common Code: 165649125 C.5 Currency of the securities issue A description of any restrictions on the free transferability of the The Certificates are denominated in EUR Certain customary restrictions on offers, sale and delivery of Certificates and of the distribution of offering material in the United States, the European Economic Area, France, The Netherlands, Poland and the United Kingdom C.8 securities A description of rights attached to the Certificates, including ranking and any limitations to those apply. rights Optional termination The Certificates can be terminated by the Issuer following an Issuer Call and can also be exercised by Certificateholders on specified dates, in each case, upon notice.
-Issue Price EUR 1.56 C.9 Interest: The interest rate and the due dates for interest Not Applicable.
+The Certificates are Long Certificates (as defined below).
+Series Number: 46292 Tranche Number: 1 Aggregate Nominal Amount: (i) Series: 2000000 (ii) Tranche: 1 ISIN Code: NL0012474639 Common Code: 165647297 C.2 C.5 Currency of the securities issue A description of any restrictions on the free The Certificates are denominated in EUR Certain customary restrictions on offers, sale and delivery of Certificates and of the distribution of offering material in the United States, the European transferability of the securities Economic Area, France, The Netherlands, Poland and the United Kingdom apply.
+C.8 A description of rights attached to the Certificates, including ranking and any limitations to those rights S Status The Certificates will constitute direct, unsubordinated and unsecured Optional termination The Certificates can be terminated by the Issuer following an Issuer Call and can also be exercised by Certificateholders on specified dates, in each case, upon notice.
+Issue Price EUR 1.84 C.9 Interest: The interest rate and the due dates for interest Not Applicable.
 The Certificates do not bear interest.